-Recycling Technologies provides innovative solutions to help customers achieve zero waste targets, turning Mixed Plastic Waste into a valuable resource.
+Recycling Technologies provides innovative solutions to help customers achieve financial gains through turning Residual Plastic Waste into a valuable resource.

 In the European Union alone, more than 47 million tons of waste plastic is produced each year.

 Of this, around 13% is recycled.
 A further 18% is burned to access its potential energy.

 The remainder contributes to the ever expanding problem of landfill.

 Additionally, there is carbon cost of transportation.
 Vast quantities of mixed plastics are "exported" for lack of localised facilities.

 Did You Know?

 Oceans of plastic

 Over the last 60 years plastic has become central to our lives and mankind has subjected the planet to a tsunami of plastic waste.
 Plastic Oceans provides a powerful and effective platform campaigning for, supporting and funding targeted solutions aimed at significantly reducing plastic pollution in the environment.
 For more videos from our supporters go to the video page.
 Recommended viewing

 Does size matter?